rafael-santiago/kryptos/doc/INTERNALS.md

 The encrypt and decrypt block functions in foofish return the data into the own input block.
 Due to it the block processing statement is simply ``foofish_block_processor(outblock, &sks)``.

+Do not worry about giving support for the supported cipher modes.
+The "incantation" above does this job for you.

 There is also a "magic" to implement the cipher setup function:

 ```c